In fall 2018, LSU welcomed the first cohort of BSW students.

 - Have a cumulative and LSU GPA of 2.5 or higher

 - Have completed English 1001, Math 1021, and Social Work 2000 with a C or better

-Applicants must submit a BSW application to the College of Human Sciences & Education in 236 Peabody Hall.
-Applications may be found in the link below and also at lsu.edu/chse/applications.
-Applicants must include a letter of recommendation from a faculty member or academic counselor/advisor.
+Applicants must submit a BSW application to the School of Social Work.
+Applications may be found in the link below.
+Applications must include a recommendation form completed by a faculty member or academic counselor/advisor.

-Once complete, bring your application to 236 Peabody Hall or 328 Huey Long Fieldhouse or email it to firstname.lastname@example.org.
+Once complete, bring your application to 328 Huey Long Fieldhouse or email it to firstname.lastname@example.org.

 Pictured here is Dr. Abadie's MSW students volunteering at the seventh annual Circle of Support Walk.
 The Circle of Support Walk is a community event and an annual partnership between the LSU School of Social Work students and The Crisis Intervention Center.
 Its primary goal is to educate the community on services offered to those facing various types of emotional pain.